 Spell out your vision plainly.
 “Write the vision And make it plain on tablets, that he may run who reads it.
 For the vision is yet for an appointed time; But at the end it will speak, and it will not lie (It hastens toward the goal and it will not fail, NASB).
 Though it tarries, wait for it; Because it will surely come, It will not delay” (Habakkuk 2:2-3).

 8. Pastors must provide order and structure.
 In Titus 1:5, Paul instructed a young pastor, “For this reason I left you in Crete, that you would set in order what remains and appoint elders in every city.”
-Good pastors should be constantly planning and seeking the Lord regarding how to organise and structure the church.
+Good pastors should be constantly planning and seeking the Lord regarding how to organize and structure the church.

 Structure is imperative for its success, prosperity and growth.
 As a church grows, it will need restructuring at every new stage.
 God can bring us new people, but if we do not structure for growth, we will not be able to maintain it.